 - In a medium stock pot, heat canola oil over medium heat.
-Add onions, celery and carrots.
+Add onions and garlic.
 Saute for about 5 minutes to soften.

 - Add chicken stock, diced tomatoes and ancho puree.
 Bring to a simmer, not a boil.
 Turn down the heat if necessary.
 Cook for 20 minutes.

 - Add shredded chicken, stir and simmer an additional 10 minutes.

 - Garnish tortilla soup with sliced avocado, tortilla strips, a squeeze of lime juice and cilantro.

 - While soup is simmering, fry tortillas - heat 1 quart of oil in a deep pot, leaving at least 3 inches of space from the top of the pot.